orthorhombic/uSGP30/README.rst

 Note that the script currently:

-* Uses test values (made-up) for temperature and humidity for triggering humidity compensation.
+* Uses test values (constants) for temperature and humidity for triggering humidity compensation.
 For ways to include actual readings, see `Humidity Compensation`_.
 * Does not check < 7 day validity of stored baseline.
 For possible ways to check this, see `Get and Set Baselines`_.
 * Does not enforce 12 hour early operation phase if no baseline is found (just a warning is displayed).
 This could be achieved by enforcing a delay of 12 hours accompanying the warning before measurements start to be taken.